 December 1859 – President Abraham Lincoln travels to Kansas to give his first campaign speech for the presidency and to help Republican candidates vie successfully in the upcoming election.

-1860 – Beginnings of the oil industry in Kansas date from 1860 although large scale development was delayed because of a lack of commercial market.
+1860 – Beginnings of the oil industry in Kansas date from 1860, although large-scale development was delayed because of a lack of a commercial market.

-The Irish, some from big cities in the U.S., were located in large numbers near Chapman (Dickinson County), Seneca (Nemaha County), in Pottawatomie County, and at Boston (Chautauqua County).
+The Irish, some from big cities in the U.S., were located in large numbers near Chapman (Dickinson County), Seneca (Nemaha County), Pottawatomie County, and Boston (Chautauqua County).

-The Pony Express operation begins in St. Joseph, Missouri, which travels through northeast Kansas to Sacramento, California.
-It operated less than a year and a half (1860-1862).
+The Pony Express operation begins in St. Joseph, Missouri, and travels through northeast Kansas to Sacramento, California.
+It operated for less than a year and a half (1860-1862).

 Mennonite Brethren split from what is now the General Conference Mennonite Church (Bethel College variety) back in Russia.
 There were strong feelings over the split carried over into America.
 As a result, many small towns in Kansas have both varieties of churches, and two different colleges were founded, Bethel and Tabor.